A variety of technical topics to help you install your roof correctly.

 If you have been asked by your local authority to allow roof space access for bats then you cannot generally use a breathable underlay, but will need to consider a bituminous 1F BS747 type felt.
 This is because the newer breathable underlays, which are normally polypropylene based and sometimes have a fleece liner, can cause bats to become entangled.

-Make sure your tiles are fixed to the roof correctly!
 Most of the major manufacturers now have on-line tools to help to ensure compliance.
 Please use the links below to access their tools.

-The links above will help you determine exactly what you require, or we will be pleased to help you with any queries on fixings that you may have.
+Hopefully the links above will help you determine exactly what you require, or we will be pleased to help you with any queries on fixings that you may have.